George W. Norris: Senator

 Norris joined the Irreconcilables, who opposed and defeated U.S. participation in the Treaty of Versailles and the League of Nations in 1919.

 After several terms, Norris's seniority gained him the chairmanships of the Agriculture and Forestry and Judiciary committees.
 As chairman of the Agriculture Committee, Norris blocked auto tycoon Henry Ford's proposal to buy the unfinished Wilson Dam in Muscle Shoals, Alabama and turn the property and surrounding areas into a modern metropolis.
 Norris was insistent that the property not be privatized, and instead be developed to provide public electricity and flood control.
 He twice succeeded in getting Congress to pass legislation for a federal electric power system based at Muscle Shoals, but it was vetoed by presidents Calvin Coolidge and Herbert Hoover.
 Norris said of Hoover:

 "Using his power of veto, he destroyed the Muscle Shoals Bill – a measure designated to utilize the great government property at Muscle Shoals for the cheapening of fertilizer for American agriculture and utilization of the surplus power for the benefit of people....
 The power people want no yardstick which would expose their extortionate rates so Hoover killed the bill after it had been passed by both houses of Congress."

-Not willing to accept defeat and give up his vision for improving quality of life in the rural, underserved Tennessee Valley region, Norris built upon the ideas of his vetoed Muscle Shoals Bill to create the Tennessee Valley Authority Act of 1933.
-The Tennessee Valley Authority (TVA) soon became one of the very first (and longest-lasting) programs of President Franklin D. Roosevelt's New Deal, and Norris's foremost legacy.
+Determined to improve quality of life in the rural Tennessee Valley region, Norris built upon the Muscle Shoals Bill to create the Tennessee Valley Authority Act of 1933.
+The Tennessee Valley Authority (TVA) soon became one of the first (and longest-lasting) programs of FDR's New Deal, and Norris's foremost legacy.

 Although a nominal Republican (which was essential to his seniority), Norris routinely attacked and voted against the Republican administrations of Warren G. Harding, Calvin Coolidge, and Herbert Hoover.
-Norris supported Democrats Al Smith and Franklin D. Roosevelt for president in 1928 and 1932, respectively.
+Norris supported Democrats Al Smith and FDR for president in 1928 and 1932, respectively.
 As a Progressive Republican, "Regular Republicans" deemed him one of the "Sons of the Wild Jackass".

-Norris was a resolute teetotaler, battling against alcohol even when the crusade lost favor during the Great Depression.
-Prohibition was ended in 1933.
+Norris was a teetotaler, battling against alcohol even when the crusade lost favor during the Great Depression.
 He told voters prohibition means "this greatest evil of all mankind is driven from the homes of the American people," even if it means "we are giving up some of our personal rights and personal privileges."